Minnesota museums envision a 'touchless' future as they reopen amid the pandemic

 Bruce and his counterparts are strategizing ways to welcome the public following Gov. Tim Walz's June 5 order allowing museums, along with other recreational or seated entertainment venues, to reopen at 25% of capacity, with a limit of 250 people.

 The Bakken Museum in Minneapolis has already begun welcoming visitors on Saturdays and Sundays — but with timed admission to limit the number of museumgoers.
-The Museum of Russian Art in Minneapolis reopened Monday, while Mia has set a July 16 date and Walker Art Center will begin a phased reopening that same day.
+The Museum of Russian Art in Minneapolis reopened Monday, while Mia has set a July 16 date.
+Walker Art Center will begin a phased reopening July 10 for its members and July 16 for the general public.

 On a national level, the American Alliance of Museums has developed reopening guidelines, including protocols for cleaning and capacity.